 Hair stroke eyebrows otherwise known as the hair simulation technique, micro blading, etching, embroidery and soft tap method is our techniques we most often use for creating the most natural brows possible.
 The hair stroke technique mimics your own eyebrow hairs thus creating a feathering effect.
-Most consider this technique far more natural looking than a solid fill, however we also offer clients the powdered brow.
+Most consider this technique far more natural looking than a solid fill, however we also offer clients the nano & powdered brow.

 Permanent eye liner never smears or rubs off.
 This makes it the ideal solution if you are busy, active or suffer with alopecia, have allergies, poor eyesight or physical disabilities.

 A topical anesthetic is used to reduce any discomfort you may experience.
 We will only precede once the shape and color is approved by both SoNatural as well as the client.
 Small amounts of pigment are applied at the base of the lash line to enhance lashes.
 The procedure normally takes about an hour.

 EYELINER NEW · New Clients or has been over 4 years since the last time in. · $450

 EYELINER CHECK - UP · 4 - 8 weeks after your initial procedure · $50

 EYELINER TOUCH - UP · After 8 weeks and up to 24 Months of your original procedure · $150

 EYELINER EXTENDED · It has been over 24 months, but not over 4 years. · $300